danamlewis/open-aps-streaming/data-management-app/README.md

 4. After entering the verification code and assigning a password, the user will be able to login and access the rest of the sites content

+**Alternatively**: An admin can add a user directly via the 'Add User' button on the admin page.
+This skips the first two steps in the above process, and proceeds directly to sending the specified user an email with a verification code and link.

 ### Password Reset

 Users can reset their password's by clicking on the 'Reset Password' link on the home page.
 This will ask them to enter their email, and a reset link will be sent containing a verification code and a link to the verification page.

+### Removing User

+Admin's can remove users by proceeding to the admin page, selecting the users email from the list next to the 'Remove User' button, and then pressing this button.
+This will not delete the user, instead it will deactivate their account, and they will have to re-register before they can can access the site again.

 ## Security